Metal Properties: Strength

 Posted by Jason Bergman on 2022 Jul 20

-Past civilizations had very practical reasons for caring about metal properties.
-They had to ask questions like “Can I break my enemy’s sword before he breaks mine?” or “How thick does my armor need to be to provide any protection at all?”
-They might not have known it, but these soldiers and gladiators were primarily concerned with material strength.
+Past civilizations had practical reasons for caring about metal properties.
+They asked questions like “Can I break my enemy’s sword before he breaks mine?” or “How thick does my armor need to be to provide enough protection?”
+These warriors had a vested interest in material strength.

 Even as far back as Ancient Rome, steel was prized for its ductility and strength.
-Steel alloys are still in high demand today, and it's primarily the same properties – strength and ductility – that make steel alloys so important for modern manufacturing.
-Likewise, the importance of strength as a metal property has not changed: knowing when any metal will begin to stretch, deform, and break is vital to understanding how it can be used.
+Steel alloys are still in high demand today, and it's primarily the same properties – strength and ductility – that make steel alloys vital to modern manufacturing.
+Likewise, the importance of strength as a metal property has not changed: knowing when any metal will begin to stretch, deform, and break is essential to understanding how it can be used.

-Materials scientists and engineers commonly use two metrics to predict how a metal will withstand conditions of stress and how well it will resist breaking: yield strength (also known as upper yield point) and tensile strength (also known as ultimate tensile strength).
+Materials scientists and engineers commonly use two metrics to predict how a metal withstands stress and resists breaking: yield strength (also known as upper yield point) and tensile strength (also known as ultimate tensile strength).
 In the English and American system of measurement, strength measurements are designated in pounds per square inch (psi).
-You may also see them denominated in Pascals (Pa) or Megapascals (MPa) in the metric system.
+In the metric system, these same units of pressure are known as Pascals (Pa) or Megapascals (MPa).

 How Do We Measure a Metal’s Strength?

-Yield Strength Stress Strain CurveThe chart at the right illustrates a tensile strength test on a material.
-The y-axis (vertical) represents stress, which is the force applied to the material.
+Yield Strength Stress Strain CurveThe chart at the right illustrates a tensile strength test.
+The y-axis (vertical) represents stress: the force applied to the material.
 Strain is represented on the x-axis, which describes the change in length (or deformation) due to the applied force.
-In the case of a tensile test, we usually want to measure the metal’s resistance to being pulled or stretched, so imagine stress applied by two vices clamped on the ends of a metal rod pulling in opposite directions.
-This graph shows how much the rod elongates as it is pulled harder and harder in opposite directions.
+In the case of a tensile test, we are measuring the metal’s resistance to being pulled or stretched: imagine two clamps on both ends of a metal rod pulling in opposite directions.
+This graph shows how much the rod elongates as it is pulled harder and harder in both directions.

 Note that at certain points there are changes in the relationship between the amount of stress and the resulting degree of strain:

-• The first phase is proportionality, where there is a linear relationship between the amount of force applied (stress) and the amount the metal elongates (strain).
-During this phase any changes to the shape of the metal are only temporary: when the force is removed, the metal rod will return to its original shape.
-In physics lingo, temporary changes are called elastic deformation.
+• The first phase is proportionality, observable by the straight part of the solid red line ending at point 2.
+Here, there is a linear relationship between the amount of force applied (stress) and the amount the metal elongates (strain).
+During this phase, and anywhere up to point 3 at the elastic limit, changes to the shape of the metal are only temporary: when the force is removed, the metal rod will return to its original shape.
+This impermanent change in shape is called elastic deformation.

 How to Measure Yield Strength